 The MV Agusta 750 Sport, is considered to be one of the most desirable sportbikes of the seventies.
-Some, regard it as the pinnacle of design and engineering, of MV Agusta’s Cascina Costa plant.
+Some, regard it as the pinnacle of the (MV) Cascina Costa plant’s design and engineering.

 MV AGUSTA 750 Sport, 1970 to ’72

-The 750 line is the last that Count Domenico Agusta had involvement in developing, before his untimely passing in 1971.
-By the marque’s own admission; following the death of the Count (an enigmatic guiding force), internal fractures widened and led to a disjointed management strategy.
+The 750 is the last motorcycle line that Count Domenico Agusta had involvement in developing, before his untimely passing in 1971.
+By the marque’s own admission, following the death of the Count (an enigmatic guiding force) internal fractures widened and led to a disjointed management strategy.

 MV’s financial crisis divided management thinking firmly into two camps.
 On one side, those who desired a concentration of R&D and investment resource on racing.
-On the other side; those who felt that those funds would better serve the company if utilised for road bike development.
+On the other side, those who felt funds would better serve the company if utilised for road bike development.

-Neither won.
-A compromise of sorts was reached; a ’50/50 focus’ or in colloquial vernacular; ‘fence-sitting’.
+Neither won, so a compromise of sorts was reached; a 50/50 focus – or in colloquial vernacular, fence-sitting.
 Unsurprisingly, this served only to further compromise the company’s position in both spheres.

 Sadly, the power struggle continued well into the mid-seventies.
 This, coupled with the ongoing, dire financial factors led to neither camp having enough resource to fully develop a viable racing bike or road machine.

 Ultimately, MV was left with a limited range of road bikes in production, numbering just two – respectively the 350 and 750 – albeit, both were produced in multiple setups.
 Racing fared no better, with MV’s racing dominance coming to an end.
 Sixties glory was now a distant and fading memory.
 MV’s final race victory was achieved in Nurburgring, on 29 August 1976.
 And by the season’s end, it had pulled out of racing altogether.